passingthru67/workspaces-to-dock/README.md

 Below are examples of the workspace (thumbnail) caption in various configurations
 ![screenshot](https://github.com/passingthru67/workspaces-to-dock/raw/master/Thumbnails.png)

-- **Miscellaneous Options:**

-    **Toggle Gnome Shell's overview mode with right click** - When enabled, right clicking on the dock will toggle the overview mode.

 Workspace Caption Theming:
 -------------------------
 Adding workspaces-to-dock caption support to a theme can be accomplished by placing a custom 'workspaces-to-dock.css' stylesheet in the theme's gnome-shell/extensions folder.
 There is no need to use the @import directive to incorporate the stylesheet classes into your theme's gnome-shell.css.
 The extension will automatically detect the stylesheet file.
 Please see the workspaces-to-dock.css stylesheet for a description of the css classes.

 Favorites Settings: